-Consistently provide trauma-informed, patient-centered, and culturally humble perinatal care from all staff (e.g., obstetricians, midwives, other clinicians, and other community service supporters of pregnant and postpartum people.)
+Ensure that all staff who interact with or treat pregnant and postpartum people understand and/or receive training on and consistently provide trauma-informed, patient-centered, and culturally humble perinatal care from all staff (e.g., obstetricians, certified nurse midwives, licensed midwives, other clinicians, and other community service supporters of pregnant and postpartum people.)

 Provide care in alignment with harm reduction principles.
 See Appendix A: Culturally Humble Care